 In any case, Congress didn’t given Native people voting rights at that time either.
 The Constitution gave states the right to determine voting rights (with the exception of the 15th and 19th Amendments, which many states violated anyway by preventing black people from voting).

 There were plenty of white Americans who didn’t want Native people voting in their states.
 In the late 1930s, “One of the Indians went over to Old Town once to see some official in the city hall about voting,” reported Henry Mitchell, an “Indian Canoe Maker” in Maine.
 “He said to the Indian, 'We don't want you people over here.
 You have your own elections over on the island, and if you want to vote, go over there.’”

 Native Americans were only able to win the right to vote by fighting for it state by state.
-The last state to guarantee voting rights for Native people was New Mexico in 1962.
+The last state to fully guarantee voting rights for Native people was Utah in 1962.
 Despite these victories, Native people were still prevented from voting with poll taxes, literacy tests and intimidation—the same tactics used against black voters.